MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 ### Use sample UI code to see them in action

-We've create a sample client app written in javascript.
-You should be able to see the conference application with filterable paper list by wiring up the MAKES host URL to your deployed MAKES instance.
+We've created a sample client app written in javascript.
+You should be able to see the conference application with a filterable paper list by wiring up the MAKES host URL to your deployed MAKES instance.
 For more to run the client app information, see **<tutorial_resource_root>/ConferenceWebsite/README.md**